Package 'CoSMoS'

 spacepoints

-matrix (d x 2) of coordinates (e.g. longitude and latitude) of d spatial locations (e.g. d gauge stations)
+matrix (d x 2) of coordinates (e.g. longitude and latitude) for d spatial locations (e.g. gauge stations)

 margdist